+Hearing Aids

-What you must pay when you Services that are covered for you get these services Hearing Aids Up to two TruHearing-branded hearing aids every year (one \$699 copayment per aid for per ear per year).
-Benefit is limited to the TruHearing Advanced hearing aids Advanced and Premium hearing aids, which come in various \$999 copayment per aid for styles and colors.
-Benefit is combined in and out-of-network.
-Premium hearing aids You must see a TruHearing provider to use this benefit.
-Call Hearing aid copayments do not 1-844-341-9614 to schedule an appointment. apply to the maximum out-of-Hearing aid purchases includes: pocket.
-3 provider visits within first year of hearing aid purchase 45 day trial period 3 year extended warranty 48 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Ear molds
+Up to two TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+Premium hearing aids are available in rechargeable style options for an additional \$50 per aid.
+You must see a TruHearing provider to use this benefit.
+Call 1-844-341-9614 to schedule an appointment (for TTY, dial 711).

+\$699 copayment per aid for Advanced hearing aids

+\$999 copayment per aid for Premium hearing aids

+Routine hearing exam and hearing aid copayments are not subject to the out-of-pocket maximum.

-- Hearing aid accessories
+Hearing aid purchase includes:

-- Additional provider visits
+- First year of follow-up provider visits

-- Additional batteries

-- Hearing aids that are not the TruHearing Advanced or Premium hearing aids
+- 60-day trial period

+- 3-year extended warranty

-- Hearing aid return fees
+- 80 batteries per aid for non-rechargeable models

+Benefit does not include or cover any of the following:

-- Costs associated with loss & damage warranty claims
+- Additional cost for optional hearing aid rechargeability - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Hearing aids that are not TruHearing-branded hearing aids - Costs associated with loss & damage warranty claims